Tesla Model 3 Long Range

 • Remote Parking: Park or exit a parking space remotely from the app.

-• Scheduled Charging: Plan and schedule charging sessions.
+• Scheduled Charging: Set a charging schedule.

 • Route Planning: Plan your route and send it directly to your car's navigation system.